peteroupc/peteroupc.github.io/bernsupp.md

 - b(n, k) = f(k/n) + (5/4) / sqrt(n),

-where L is the maximum absolute "slope", also known as the Lipschitz constant, and (5/4) is the so-called Popoviciu constant.
+where L is the maximum absolute "slope", also known as the Lipschitz constant, and (5/4) is the so-called Popoviciu constant, and where _k_ is an integer in the interval [0, _n_].

 And the lower polynomial of degree _n_ has Bernstein coefficients as follows, for all n&ge;1: